thnewlands/BlenderToDreamteckSplines/README.md

 ![image](https://user-images.githubusercontent.com/4378629/188004531-dfe5625d-e9a4-4e23-8afa-73b23f0a14f0.png)

 4. You will be able to import your new bezier curves as csv through Dreamteck's tool panel.
+[See more in their manual](https://dreamteck.io/page/dreamteck_splines/user_manual.pdf).

 ![image](https://user-images.githubusercontent.com/4378629/188005424-916da6fa-4922-46e3-9e97-31727736c01f.png)